inviti8/gifanimus/README.md

 **frameDelay**: is an optional parameter representing the delay between
 frames in milliseconds.
 Default value is 1000ms (1 second).
-This delay is divided by the total number in the gif, so it effectively controls the play speed of the gif.
+This delay is divided by the total number of frames in the gif, so it effectively controls the play speed of the gif.

 **loop**: defines whether the animation should repeat after reaching the
 last frame.
 It's set to True by default, but can be changed to False